Hadifard/Enhanced-Zhang-Colorization-with-Object-Aware-Processing/README2.md

 **Problem:** Objects of the same type receive different colors in different parts of the image.
 Some regions remain completely grayscale.

-**Example:** A person's jacket may be half-colored and half-grayscale, or a car's tires remain black while the body is colored.
+**Example:** A person's jacket may be half-colored and half-grayscale, or a car's tires remain black while the body is colored. we can see issues in my image in Prague.jpg and in racing car.jpg colored images by Zhang algorithm.

 **Root Cause:** Limited context window and lack of global semantic understanding.